Jesus and the Samaritan woman – John 4:1-4

-Nicodemus and the Samaritan woman were very different.
+Nicodemus and the Samaritan woman were very different, completely different.
 Yet John puts these two people side by side in his Gospel and shows that Jesus treated them with equal concern and regard, and he taught both of them precious eternal truths.

 Abraham and Jacob had built altars near Mount Gerizim (Ge 12:7; 33:20).
 Later Mt Gerizim was to be blessed when the Israelites entered the promised land (Dt 11:29).
 According to the Samaritan scriptures, Moses commanded that an altar be built there.
 This is quite different in our Bible.
 See Deuteronomy 27:4-6.